Bellman and True: Production

-Filming took place mostly in locations in London.
+Filming started November 1986 and took place mostly in locations in London.
 The opening scenes were filmed in and around Paddington Station and the hotel where Hiller stays is near Praed Street.
 The scene where Hiller is being chased was filmed in Bayswater with Redan Place and the then closed Whiteleys department store visible in shots.
 The scene where the Guv’nor threatens Hiller by the side of the motorway was filmed on the M25 between junctions 14 and 15 next to the Colnbrook bypass overbridge.
 The scenes following the robbery were filmed at Dungeness Beach next to Dungeness Power Station.
 The closing scenes were filmed in Terminal 4 of Heathrow Airport.